-Our Norcross Slip and Fall Attorneys Can Help You, Today!
+Our Norcross Slip and Fall Attorney Can Help You, Today!

 When you’ve been hurt in a slip and fall accident on someone else’s property, you need an attorney who will listen to your story, explain your rights and legal options, and fight to seek the full compensation that you are owed.

 According to the National Floor Safety Institute, slips and falls account for over 1 million emergency room visits each year.
 Elderly individuals are particularly at risk of sustaining serious or fatal injuries in a slip and fall accident, with falls being the second leading cause of death for those 65-84 years of age.

 In many cases, slip and fall accidents don’t just happen.
 They are the direct result of negligence on the part of a property owner, business, or another responsible party.
 There are codes, laws, standards, and guidelines that in place that inform property owners, managers, business owners and workers of how to maintain a property and prevent accidents.
 When these standards are not followed, severe injury accidents could occur.

 Were you hurt in a slip and fall accident caused by poor maintenance, lack of warnings, or another form of negligence?
 If so, you need a legal team with the experience, skill, and resources to pursue your compensation for all your losses.

 The Norcross personal injury lawyers at Adamson & Cleveland, LLC have more than 25 years of experience helping those who have been injured in our community.
 We will do everything possible to pursue the maximum compensation possible.

 Contact us now by phone or online to schedule a free, confidential consultation about your best legal options.